Career Development Food Safety Management

 Positive thinking helps to reduce anxiety in test-taking.
 One effective way to adjust your attitude is by facing the test head-on like a challenge, instead of a source of anxiety.

-Define the most challenging aspect of the exam and decide to tackle them step by step.
+Define the most challenging aspect of the exam and decide to tackle it step by step.
 Focus on your strengths, don't be intimidated by others' abilities, and concentrate on your own progress.
 Remember, you are better than the anxiety that tries to bring you down.

 Negative thinking sends us into an anxiety spiral.
 We begin thinking about awful outcomes and focus on everything that could go wrong.
 Text anxiety can cause us to compare our results to others and forget about our strengths.